cige/lizee-app/README.md

 ```

 Basically it will:
--build the project
+- build the project
--deploy a dockerized version of PostgreSQL on `127.0.0.1:5432` (make sure this address is free)
+- deploy a dockerized version of PostgreSQL on `127.0.0.1:5432` (make sure this address is free)
--create the tables
+- create the tables
--launch the server on `localhost:3000` and populate the tables with some dummy data
+- launch the server on `localhost:3000` and populate the tables with some dummy data

 once all is working fine, you can launch another terminal and type: